 In 1863, our Founding Fathers established Newington – an educational institution open to all boys from all backgrounds, denominations and faiths.

-Newington has maintained diversity thanks to the generous support of Benefactors who established and supported many of the Scholarships and Bursaries awarded each year.
-We are blessed that such philanthropic support continues through Council Scholarships, individual Bursaries and the Endowment Fund.
+Newington has maintained diversity thanks to the generous support of Benefactors who established and supported many of the means tested Scholarships awarded each year.
+We are blessed that such philanthropic support continues through individual means tested Scholarships and the Endowment Fund.

 For many years the College has been kindly supported by the Newington Community who contribute to our Building Fund: